Turbulence-Induced Fluctuating Interfaces in Heterogeneously-Active Suspensions: Results

 We turn again to visualization for a clue to decipher the dynamics, in this case the source of the interfacial bulges and valleys, by comparing the interfacial height profile $h(\theta)$ alongside the interfacial vorticity $\omega(\theta) = \omega(\mathcal{C}(r_\theta,t))$.
 In Fig.~\ref{fig:interface}(c) we show a space-time plot (a kymograph)---with the vertical axis $\theta$ (measured counterclockwise from the equator) and horizontal axis time $t$ --- of the height $h(\theta)$ and the interfacial vorticity $\omega(\theta)$ fields for the flow with $\alpha_L = -6$.
 The height fluctuations are mostly positive and large, forming broad ridges separated by negative fluctuations that form narrow valleys.
 There is clear evidence also of a diagonal banding of these structures, which reflects that the interfacial bulges and valleys often meander along the perimeter of the interface, before dissipating.
 The vorticity kymograph also shows diagonal banding which interestingly corresponds to regions where fast-spinning, counter-rotating vortices tend to collide and jostle.
 These regions show a strong correspondence with the bulges and valleys of the height field, and a closer look at the vortex ordering is revealing.
 We highlight two regions, both in the $h(\theta)$ and $\omega(\theta)$ kymographs, showing a height-field valley (dotted rectangle) and bulge (dashed rectangle).
 We note that negatively signed vortices rotate clockwise, and vice-versa.
 Interfacial bulges correspond to vortex pairs, encountered in the direction of increasing $\theta$, when a clockwise vortex collides with a counter-clockwise vortex, hence ejecting fluid from the light region into the shadow region, propelling the interface outward.
 Similarly, interfacial valleys are formed when a counter-clockwise vortex collides with a clockwise vortex, again along the interface (increasing $\theta$), which causes entrainment of the surrounding frictional flow into the turbulent light region, plunging the interface inward.
 We recall that the interfacial location, found based on the local value of the kinetic energy, is consistent with this reasoning as the first mechanism ejects high kinetic energy fluid (and hence $h$) outwards, while the second mechanism draws a quiescent fluid inwards (plunging $h$).
-These mechanisms, illustrated in the insets of the right panel of Fig.~\ref{fig:interface}(c) (where the black curve denotes a segment of the interfacial height, with $\theta$ increasing from right to left), are universally encountered in the growth of turbulent mixing-layers, jets and cumulus clouds.
-For $\alpha_L \geq -4$ (not shown here), the bulges simply persist horizontally, showing that they do not traverse along the interfacial perimeter at mild activity.
-The transition between these two qualitatively distinct behaviours again occurs at around a critical value of $\alpha_L \leq \alpha_c$ with $\alpha_c \approx -5$, as seen in previous studies~\citep{mukherjee2021anomalous,mukherjee2023intermittency,kiran2024onset}.
-These dynamical effects are clearly seen from the evolution of the vorticity fields and the interface~\cite{omega-YT-circle,interface-YT-circle}, and a more detailed analysis shall be done elsewhere.
+These mechanisms, illustrated in the insets of the right panel of Fig.~\ref{fig:interface}(c) (where the black curve denotes a segment of the interfacial height, with $\theta$ increasing from right to left), are universally encountered in the growth of turbulent mixing-layers, jets and cumulus clouds. \sid{It is worth noting that a few instances of this correlation between the excursions of the height field and the local vortex ordering are visible in Fig.~\ref{fig:interface}(a).
+However, we refrain from highlighting these anecdotally, since the interface is rapidly evolving and a single snapshot can be misleading.
+The approach in Fig.~\ref{fig:interface}(c) is more robust, as it captures the persistence of this correlation both over space and time, albeit visually.
+A statistical quantification via joint-correlations will reveal as much, but such an investigation falls outside the aims of this work.}